In Case You're Curious

-During her time as a reporter, the Florida Society of Newspaper Editors awarded her First Place for Features Writing in 2007, when judges said, “If literary is putting the right word in the right place, Perhach is a stylist.
+The Florida Society of Newspaper Editors awarded her First Place for Features Writing in 2007, during her time as a reporter, and judges said, “If literary is putting the right word in the right place, Perhach is a stylist.
 Perhach is a poet.”
 In 2008 she launched Drift, an arts and culture monthly, which won Best New Magazine from the Florida Magazine Association that year.
 She then served in Peace Corps in Paraguay.

 Perhach holds a magazine journalism degree from the University of Florida, as well as three-fourths of an MFA in Fiction from Pacific University, which got interrupted by the success of the Fuck Off Fund essay.
-She lives in Seattle, where she writes and tries to keep her bank account positive while still living a life that she loves.
+In Seattle, she writes and tries to keep her bank account positive while still living a life that she loves.

 Failures, Humiliations, and Rejections

 Paulette Perhach’s writing has been rejected from some of the nation’s finest publications.
-McSweeney’s, The Sun, Hobart, Camera Obscura, Mason's Road, Brevity, Pank, Monkey Bicycle, The Monarch Review, Post Road, Bitch, ZYZZYVA, Ploughshares, Witness, A Public Space, The Cincinnati Review, The Rumpus, Phoebe, The Kenyon Review, Pleiades, Ninth Letter, Blackbird, Boston Review, Baltimore Review, Kyoto Journal, Puerto del Sol, Third Coast, and Lenny are just a few of the places where you may have noticed her work was not there.
+The Sun, Hobart, Camera Obscura, Mason's Road, Brevity, Pank, Monkey Bicycle, The Monarch Review, Post Road, Bitch, ZYZZYVA, Ploughshares, Witness, A Public Space, The Cincinnati Review, The Rumpus, Phoebe, The Kenyon Review, Pleiades, Ninth Letter, Blackbird, Boston Review, Baltimore Review, Kyoto Journal, Puerto del Sol, Third Coast, and Lenny are just a few of the places where you may have noticed her work was not there.
 Of her writing, Tin House says, “Unfortunately, we must pass at this time.”